Author Index

 Neil L. Whitehead

-Neil L. Whitehead is professor of anthropology at University of Wisconsin–Madison.
-He is the author of numerous works on South Africa, his most recent volumes include Violence (2004), Terror, Violence and the Imagination (2005), and War in the Tribal Zone (with James Currey 1999).
-He is currently working on issues of sexuality, violence and the end of the human.
+Neil L. Whitehead is a professor of anthropology at the University of Wisconsin–Madison.
+He is the author of numerous works on South Africa; his most recent volumes include Violence (2004), Terror and Violence: Imagination and the Unimaginable (2005), and War in the Tribal Zone (with James Currey, 1999).
+He is currently working on issues of sexuality, violence, and the end of the human.

 James Q. Whitman

-James Q. Whitman is Ford Foundation professor of comparative and foreign law at Yale University.
+James Q. Whitman is the Ford Foundation Professor of Comparative and Foreign Law at Yale University.
 His recent works include the books Harsh Justice (2003) and The Origins of Reasonable Doubt: Religious Roots of the Criminal Trial (2008).

 Jerzy J. Wiatr

-Jerzy J. Wiatr is professor of sociology and vice-director, Institute of Philosophy and Sociology, Polish Academy of Sciences.
-He has written books on race relations theories, voting behavior, military sociology, general sociology and historical materialism.
+Jerzy J. Wiatr is a professor of sociology and vice director at the Institute of Philosophy and Sociology of the Polish Academy of Sciences.
+He has written books on race relations theories, voting behavior, military sociology, general sociology, and historical materialism.
 He is now working on a cross-national study of local politics and social change and a book, Studies in the Theory of Nationality.

 ANAHÍ WieDENBRÜG